Maurice Letchford

 Maurice Letchford (August 27, 1908 – August 15, 1965) was a Canadian wrestler.
-He was born in Pretoria, South Africa and lived in Montreal.
-He was Olympic bronze medalist in Freestyle wrestling in 1928, welterweight class, after losing to Lloyd Appleton in the semifinal, and winning the 3rd place tournament.
-Letchford turned professional in 1932 and competed through the late 1940s.
+He was born in Pretoria, South Africa and lived in Montreal, Canada.
+He was Olympic bronze medalist in freestyle wrestling in 1928, welterweight class, after losing to Lloyd Appleton in the semifinal, and winning the bronze medal match.
+Letchford became a professional wrestler in 1932 and competed through the late 1940s.
 He was a well-known performer in Canada, Britain, and the United States.
 He later became a wrestling promoter in Canada and South Africa.